-The info element contains various metadata and information about automatic links for a page or section.
+The info element contains metadata about a page or section and information about automatic links.
 Mallard provides a core set of informational elements for most common needs.
 Informational elements like link, title, and desc are the core of automatic links.
 Other informational elements record credits, copyrights, revisions, and license information.

 Furthermore, Mallard allows elements from external namespaces to be used inside the info element.
 External-namespace informational elements can be used to record any additional information you need.